pathasaradi/Deploy-Netflix-application-used-Kubernetes/README.md

 }
 ```

-Certainly, here are the instructions without step numbers:
+Certainly, below here are the instructions without step numbers:

 **Install Dependency-Check and Docker Tools in Jenkins**